 The Scale Wizard

-The BIAB Scales Wizard is a great tool for practicing jazz standards because you can see the scales that are used for each chord of a given progression.
+The BIAB Scales Wizard is a great tool for practicing jazz standards because you can see the scales that are used for each chord of a given progression in Band in a Box.

 You can access the Scale Wizard by going to Soloist > Scales > Generate Scales.